psrenergy/PSRIO-scripts/docs/expressions.md

 |          Maximum          | `exp = max(exp1, exp2)` |
 |          Minimum          | `exp = min(exp1, exp2)` |

-Here are some examples of usage of the operators prior explained.
+Here are some examples of binary expressions.

 #### Example 1
 {: .no_toc }